Abortion ban after 15 weeks signed into law in Florida

 Republicans nationwide have moved to place new restrictions on abortion after the U.S. Supreme Court signaled it would uphold a Mississippi law banning abortions after 15 weeks.
 The high court’s decision, expected this summer, could potentially weaken or overturn Roe v.
 Wade, the landmark 1973 decision that established a nationwide right to abortion.

-The law DeSantis signed Thursday deals a significant blow to overall abortion access in the South, where Florida has provided wider access to the procedure than its regional neighbors.
+The law DeSantis signed Thursday also deals a blow to overall abortion access in the South, where Florida has provided wider access to the procedure than its regional neighbors.

 The new law, which takes effect July 1, contains exceptions if the abortion is necessary to save a mother’s life, prevent serious injury or if the fetus has a fatal abnormality.
 It does not allow for exemptions in cases where pregnancies were caused by rape, incest or human trafficking, despite several Democratic attempts to amend the bill.
 Under current law, Florida allows abortions up to 24 weeks.

 Debate over the proposal grew deeply personal and revealing inside the legislature, as lawmakers recalled their own abortions and experiences with sexual assault in often tearful speeches on the House and Senate floors.
-Republicans have repeatedly called the 15-week ban reasonable, citing state statistics that show only 6% of Florida’s abortions last year occurred after the first trimester, or after the 11th week.
+Republicans have repeatedly called the 15-week ban reasonable.

+A federal Centers for Disease Control and Prevention report said about 2% of the nearly 72,000 abortions reported in Florida in 2019 were performed after 15 weeks.
+That same year, 2,256 out-of-state residents got abortions in Florida, with the majority, or about 1,200 coming, from Georgia and more than 300 from Alabama, according to the CDC.
+The origin of the remaining patients was not clear.

 Democrats were quick to criticize the new law after the signing.

-“Politicians have no business getting between a patient and her doctor,” said House Democratic Leader Evan Jenne.
+“Politicians have no business getting between a patient and her doctor,” House Democratic Leader Evan Jenne said.
 “This 15-week abortion ban takes away every woman’s right to make personal decisions that should only be made by themselves, with their family, their doctor, and their faith.”

 The legislation came a few months after the U.S. Supreme Court’s conservative majority indicated it would uphold Mississippi’s 15-week ban.
 There also has been substantial support among the conservative justices for getting rid of Roe altogether.